MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-database-for-postgresql-copy-activity.md

 # How to configure Azure Database for PostgreSQL in a copy activity

-This article outlines how to use the copy activity in data pipelines to copy data from and to Azure Database for PostgreSQL.
+This article outlines how to use the copy activity in Data pipeline to copy data from and to Azure Database for PostgreSQL.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]